MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/concepts/endpoints.md

 ms.custom: ignite-2024, github-universe-2024
 ---

-# Model inference endpoint in Azure AI Services
+# Use the Azure AI model inference endpoint

 Azure AI inference service in Azure AI services allow customers to consume the most powerful models from flagship model providers using a single endpoint and credentials.
 This means that you can switch between models and consume them from your application without changing a single line of code.